 Parking Lot Project

 The second phase of the parking lot resurfacing project for 2019 has begun.
-For more information, click here.
+For more information, please click here.

 Proposed Order Submissions

 Please follow these guidelines for submission of proposed orders:

 This email is only for proposed orders in civil matters that do not require a court appearance.
 The email is not to be used for courtesy copies.
 Any documents to be filed must be handled through E-Filing with the Circuit Clerk’s Office.
 Information regarding E-Filing can be found on the McHenry County Circuit Clerk’s webpage.

 The email subject line must include Case No. and assigned Judge’s name.

 All parties to the case must be copied.

 The proposed order must follow any guidelines that the judge usually requires [i.e. what kinds of orders are accepted; litigant/attorney signatures, etc.].

 If the proposed order is being submitted as a result of a telephonic appearance via CourtCall or at the direction of the judge, please submit the proposed order within 24 hours of that appearance and reference same in your cover email.

 The proposed order must comply with Local Court Rules and Supreme Court Rules.

 Your cover email must not include any communication which could be interpreted as ex parte.

 You will need to check the case online via the Attorney Portal to see if the proposed Order has been filed.
 We generally do not email filed orders back.
 Certain

 The Civil Case Manager will try to advise you if a proposed Order has been rejected or modified significantly by the judge.
 You may want to subscribe to the “Attorney Notification Service” through the Circuit Clerk’s Office, which will email you when something has been filed in one of your cases and link you to the document.

 Be the guardian of life, liberty and property to all seeking access to justice, by adhering to practices that ensure equality, fairness, and confidence in the judiciary.